Dadeesamuel/acedu-calculator/readme.md

-# political meter
+# CALCULATOR

-this is a site the enables you to check your chanced of been voted for as a political leader in nigeria.
+This is a site the enables you to do the basic arithmetic.

 ## How to visit

-[click](<https://dadeesamuel.github.io/political-meter> information) to visit the site.
+[click](<https://dadeesamuel.github.io/acedu-calculator> information) to visit the site.

 ## TABLE OF CONTENT